reactjs/react.dev/content/docs/static-type-checking.md

 You can also try [typescript-react-starter](https://github.com/Microsoft/TypeScript-React-Starter#typescript-react-starter).

+## Reason

+[Reason](https://reasonml.github.io/) is not a new language; it's a new syntax and toolchain powered by the battle-tested language, [OCaml](http://ocaml.org/).
+Reason gives OCaml a familiar syntax geared toward JavaScript programmers, and caters to the existing NPM/Yarn workflow folks already know.

+Reason is developed at Facebook, and is used in some of its products like Messenger.
+It is still somewhat experimental but it has [dedicated React bindings](https://reasonml.github.io/reason-react/) maintained by Facebook and a [vibrant community](https://reasonml.github.io/community/).

 ## Other Languages

 Note there are other statically typed languages that compile to JavaScript and are thus React compatible.
-For example, [ReasonML](reasonml.github.io/reason-react) or [F#/Fable](http://fable.io) with [elmish-react](fable-elmish.github.io/react).
-Check out their respective sites for more information.
+For example, [F#/Fable](http://fable.io) with [elmish-react](https://fable-elmish.github.io/react).
+Check out their respective sites for more information, and feel free to add more statically typed languages that work with React to this page!